Adult Opportunities to Dance

 Contemporary/Lyrical dance classes for children aged 11+

 The development and demand of Contemporary Dance is visible in theatres, television and film.
 Working with the NATD contemporary syllabus, students will learn the grade work needed for the (optional) examinations.
 As well as exams, classes will also focus on technique, strengthening, flexibility, and confidence building.
-Students will have opportunities to take part in exams and performances including shows at The Brewhouse with the rest of the Pat Miller School of Dance.
+Students will have opportunities to take part in exams and performances including shows at The Brewhouse with the rest of the Joanna’s Dance Academy.
 Classes will be fun, friendly and relaxed but also perfect for both beginner dancers and dancers who want to take their skills to the next step.

 Freestyle Dance Classes